anastazya/docker-elk/README.md

 ### How to reset a password programmatically

 No security, no passwords, no problem.
 Just remember, localhost only.

-## Extensibility

-### How to add plugins

-To add plugins to any ELK component you have to:

-1. Add a `RUN` statement to the corresponding `Dockerfile` (eg. `RUN logstash-plugin install logstash-filter-json`)
-1. Add the associated plugin code configuration to the service configuration (eg. Logstash input/output)
-1. Rebuild the images using the `docker-compose build` command

-### How to enable the provided extensions

-A few extensions are available inside the [`extensions`](extensions) directory.
-These extensions provide features which are not part of the standard Elastic stack, but can be used to enrich it with extra integrations.

-The documentation for these extensions is provided inside each individual subdirectory, on a per-extension basis.
-Some of them require manual changes to the default ELK configuration.

 ## JVM tuning